 - Allowance for separation or dismissal

-- Payment for the provision of employee benefits (group health care coverage, insurance premiums, and retirement)
+- Employer payments for the provision of employee benefits (group health care, dental, vision, life, and disability insurance premiums; and retirement)

-- Payment of state and local taxes assessed on employee compensation
+- Employer payments of state and local taxes assessed on employee compensation

-- Covered mortgage obligations: interest payments on any business mortgage obligation on real or personal property incurred before Feb.
+- Covered mortgage obligations – interest payments on business mortgage obligations on real or personal property incurred before Feb.
 15, 2020

-What does the loan application process look like?
+What does the loan forgiveness application process look like?

-- Basic borrower and loan details – loan number, disbursement date, your payroll schedule, the covered period
+- Basic borrower and loan details – loan number, disbursement date, your payroll schedule, your covered period, NAICS code

 - Total payroll and nonpayroll costs